CEINMS-RT/ReadTheDocs/README.rst

-A mock-up documentation of the CEINMS open-source project.
+A mock-up documentation of the CEINMS-RT open-source project.